Boy who got new heart inspires tribe to boost organ donation

 Madalena’s work is partly driven by the memory of his partner, Mylia Phouamkha, a Hopi woman who died within a week of being hospitalized with liver problems in 2019, without enough time to seriously consider a transplant.

-She and Madalena had a son together, Micca, who was 2 years old at the time.
+She and Madalena had a son together, Micca, who was two years old at the time.

 “If your heart tells you and you have it within yourself to have a transplant if you need it …I would say yes, do it,” said her father, Myron Ami, as Micca sat on his lap.